If you want to know how to compare guitar vs violin and which one you should learn, you’ve come to the right post!

-More and more resources (paid and free) are created every day to learn either instrument.
+More and more resources (paid and free) are created daily to learn either instrument.

-However, if you’re on an extremely tight budget, keep in mind that there are more (free) resources available for learning the guitar than for learning the violin.
+However, if you’re on a tight budget, keep in mind that there are more (free) resources available for learning the guitar than for learning the violin.

 Guitar Strings Are Harder to Press Down Than Violin Strings